LittleStevieBrule/ruby-rest-example/README.md

 ## Account system
 This API uses Github as its 3rd party account system.
-That is all resources are linked to a Github user account.
-Authentication is required for creating resources.
-Access must be authorized to modifying resources, resources can only be updated or deleted with the access token of user that originally posted the resource.
+That is all resources are linked to a Github user account.Authentication is required for creating resources.Access must be authorized to modifying resources, resources can only be updated or deleted with the access token of user that originally posted the resource.
 No authentication is required for GET request on any resource

 Their are no scopes required for the access token.
 The API authenticates with the access token and then gets information about the users name and the users unique Github user id.
 On creating a resource the Github user id is